Day 1 Bilbao

 Make your own way to our first hotel where your Holiday Director will meet you at your hotel for your welcome meeting that evening.

-We'll then drive to Monte de Gozo, or the Mount of Joy, which is the first point at which pilgrims can view Santiago de Compostela after their long journey.
-Our final walk takes us into Plaza del Obradoiro, in the centre of the city.
+We'll then drive to to Lavacolla, a place some 6 miles before Santiago where pilgrims in the past would change into their best cloth, for the final stage of their pilgrimage.
+We walk from here to Monte de Gozo, or the Mount of Joy, which is the first point at which pilgrims can view Santiago de Compostela after their long journey.
+From here we will drive to our hotel, our base for the next 2 evenings.

 Day 7 Santiago de Compostela